modio/modio-docs/public/en-us/platforms/vr/meta/authentication.md

 Once complete, click Submit Verification.
 While waiting for approval, we can configure both Meta & mod.io's services for authentication.

+### Suggested Wording

+We've provided reasons you can use for both Blocked Users and User Age Group features, as they relate to mod.io.

+#### Blocked Users

+mod.io requires the Blocked Users feature to keep the mod.io Blocked Users list in sync with the users Meta Blocked Users list.
+This allows mod.io to hide content created by users that have been blocked by the authenticated user.

+#### User Age Group

+mod.io requires the User Age Group feature to verify the age of the users that are attempting to authenticate with mod.io.
+They need this information to comply with mod.io's age policies.

 ## Configuration

 In order to set up Meta Quest Authentication, you must configure your App Id & App Secret in your mod.io game authentication options.